Hey Kids (Start Here)

 He makes an effort not to visibly wince as he opens the door.

-He glances up coolly when Hermann walks in, and then looks back down without saying anything, readjusting his glasses with his right hand, turning a page with his left.
+He glances up coolly when Hermann walks in, then returns to his reading without saying anything, readjusting his glasses with his right hand, turning a page with his left.

 Hermann feels somewhat at a loss.